Uplift Universe: Speciesism

 One of the main themes of his work is the idea of speciesism.
 Brin's themes of animals uplifted to humans has been noted as rallying against speciesist viewpoints in modern society.
 His work implies that humans are not that different from animals.
 Brin himself has spoken about the glass ceiling that non human species are up against in terms of evolution, and how it is almost the luck of the draw that humans were the chosen phylum to achieve sentience.
-These themes are apparent in his work.
-However, it has been noted, despite the uplifting of some species, and Brin's work seeking an egalitarian proposed society for lower life forms and humans, that humans are still however positioned in the novels as the central heroes.
+It has been noted, despite the uplifting of some species, and Brin's work seeking an egalitarian proposed society for lower life forms and humans, that humans are still positioned in the novels as the central heroes.

-The connected theme to the fact that humans are the only intelligent species on the planet, is that, as such, we have a responsibility to other species, and it is an obligation that we must help other species, including uplifting them to sentience.
-Brin and his work proposes that it is almost selfish of humans not to consider uplifting other creatures to the human level of sentience.
+Brin and his work allegedly proposes that it is almost selfish of humans not to consider uplifting other creatures to the human level of sentience.

 Devolution

 Devolution is also a theme in his work.
-This is one of the methods in the books for indicating the difference and superiority of humans over others.
+This is one of the methods in the books for indicating the difference between humans and other sophonts.
 Both the Neo Chimpanzees and the Neo Dolphins at time revert to their basic animal nature, in particular when under stress, at one point the whole dolphin crew, except for a few, all devolve to basic animal behaviour.
 This brings great shame to them, in particular to the Neo Chimpanzees.
 Because the clients have gained their sentience via uplifting and the process is incomplete, it is imperfect, and they can at times revert to their devolved state.
-The theme of devolution is also investigated through the six races on Jijo, who profess to actually aspire to it, as part of a self discovery mystical experience.
+The theme of devolution is also investigated through the six races on Jijo, who profess to actually aspire to it, as part of a self-discovery mystical experience.
 In contrast to the Aliens and the uplifted animals, the humans do not devolve nor wish to.

 The importance of language

 The importance of language is also a theme, with the gaining of language being a marker of sentience, and the loss of it in certain situations by the chimps as a shameful thing.
-Mental and physical abilities are both tested, tests by aliens on the uplifted animals test both, and while physical abilities between non uplifted chimps and uplifted ones will be the same, mental abilities obviously will be enhanced.
+Aliens testo both mental and physical abilities on the uplifted animals, and while physical abilities between non-uplifted chimps and uplifted ones will be the same, mental abilities obviously will be enhanced.
 In terms of language for instance, humans are proud of the chimp character Jeffrey (the main chimp character in Sundiver), who continues to use human speech, even when faced with the stress of death, which he succumbs to.
 The level of sophistication of languages is something that was noted in by Ina Roay-Faderman, who notes that only some sophisticated languages could be used to describe highly technical issues to deal with space travel.